IanMStewart/gettingCleaningData/README.md

 The script executes the following:

-    1. Prompt user for long or wide data set output type
+    1. Prompts the user for long or wide data set output type
     2. Read the features.txt file - this will provide the descriptive colnames for measurement variables
     3. Remove parentheses and comma characters prior to assigning to the tidy data.frame colnames
     4. Loads the training data set: